MEI-ASD-2023/project-phase-02-patch/README.md

 ### Agreement Protocol

 You will implement the two different variants of agreement protocol in this project: Paxos and Multi-Paxos.
-In your implementation avoid optimisations such as running multiple instances at the same time (as this requires a significant engineering effort to implement correctly).
+In your implementation avoid optimisations, such as running multiple instances at the same time (as this requires a significant engineering effort to implement correctly).

 Paxos does not have a leader, and every process will propose commands to be decided across the different instances.
 You can decide what to do when a Paxos protocol receives a message for an instance that it has not yet started (i.e., where it has not received a proposal): you can reply following the protocol specification, or you can store the message locally and wait for the local state machine protocol to propose a value for that instance, and only after that process the message.
 Notice that you need to be aware of membership changes to be able to compute how many processes are a majority.
 The best suggestion for implementing Paxos, since you will need multiple instances, is to store the state of the Paxos algorithm within a Java class, and store multiple instances of this class in a map, where the key is the instance number.
 As such when you receive a message for a particular instance, you can fetch the current state of that instance in your map, and process the message by only modifying the state of Paxos for that instance.
 All Paxos messages have to be tagged with the instance for which they refer (instances can be a monotonic integer).